Analysis | In accusations of being too ambitious, some Black women see a double standard

 The Washington Post’s Annie Linskey wrote about reports from several media outlets that some campaign insiders have expressed concern about Sen. Kamala D. Harris (D-Calif.), who is on Biden’s shortlist for vice president.
-They have done so with the intent of raising the stakes of other Black women being considered, such as Rep. Val Demings (D-Fla.) and Rep. Karen Bass (D-Calif.).
+They have done so with the intent of promoting other Black women being considered, such as Rep. Val Demings (D-Fla.) and Rep. Karen Bass (D-Calif.).

 In recent days a Politico report surfaced that former senator Chris Dodd of Connecticut, who is on Biden’s vice-presidential vetting panel, told donors that Sen. Kamala D. Harris “had no remorse” for her attacks on Biden while on a debate stage.
 One donor implied to CNBC that Harris has too much “ambition.”
 And former Pennsylvania governor Ed Rendell, a longtime Biden friend, told CNN that Harris can “rub people the wrong way.”

 “It bugs me that people want to pit these two Black women against the other,” Rep. James E. Clyburn (D-S.C.), a key Biden confidant, told Linskey.
-“Nobody is trying to pit Sen. Elizabeth Warren against [Michigan Gov. Gretchen] Whitmer.
+“Nobody is trying to pit [Massachusetts U.S.] Sen. Elizabeth Warren against [Michigan Gov. Gretchen] Whitmer.
 And both of their names are being mentioned every day as being in the search.”

 “It is messier than it should be because somebody is trying to create a story,” Clyburn added.